 Dan, a native of Colorado, resident of Maui, and graduate of Yale, has been recognized as an MVP for six years, and one of the top ten partner MVPs in the world.
 Dan has penned hundreds of articles for SharePoint Pro Magazine and numerous best-selling books for Microsoft Press.

 Dan served as the Microsoft Technologies Consultant for NBC Olympics during the broadcast of the 2012 Olympics in London, a role he also played in Torino, Beijing, and Vancouver.

-Eric Shupps is the founder and President of BinaryWave, a SharePoint consultancy and ISV headquartered in Irving, Texas, and Director of BinaryWave Limited, based in Bristol, England.
+Eric Shupps is the founder and President of BinaryWave, a leading provider of enterprise software solutions for SharePoint.
 Eric has worked with SharePoint Products and Technologies since 2001 as a consultant, administrator, architect, developer and trainer.
 He is an advisory committee member of the Dallas/Ft.
-Worth SharePoint Community group, participating member of the UK SharePoint User Group and Regional Evangelist for the International SharePoint Professionals Association (South Central United States).
-Eric has authored numerous articles on SharePoint, speaks at user group meeting and conferences around the world, and publishes a popular SharePoint blog at http://www.sharepointcowboy.com.
+Worth SharePoint Community group and participating member of user groups throughout the United Kingdom.
+Eric has authored numerous articles on SharePoint, speaks at user group meetings and conferences around the world, and publishes a popular SharePoint blog at http://www.sharepointcowboy.com.